foucist/tagmv/README.md

 The ultimate keep-your-files-organized solution!

-Moves your files into directories that represent tags, these tags are kept organized as a hierarchy according to tag counts.
+Moves your files into directories that represent tags, these tags are kept organized as a hierarchy according to usage.

 Tag all your files with multiple tags, and watch them end up organized!

-Works using the most basic parts of the filesystem - no FUSE, no symbolic or hard links.
+Relies on convention-only, no FUSE, no symbolic links, no hard links.
+No special tools required.

 ## Installation